Types of E-Commerce Business Models

 Common C2C businesses involve auctions and reselling of pre-owned items.
 For example, eBay, Craigslist, etc.

 To put it in the simplest words, C2B businesses involve freelancers and individuals who sell owned goods to businesses (who can resell them or keep for ot.g. handicraftsman) but have not established a business for themselves, can sell their work through this kind of business activity.
 Needless to say, all the transactions occur electronically.
 Example: UpWork.

-Ecommerce in potent enough to encompass nearly all sorts of transactions that humankind may require.
-The global community is working together to explore all the added benefits that eCommerce is enabling.
+The above E-Commerce business models are potent enough to encompass nearly all sorts of transactions that mankind might require.
+The global community is working together to explore all the added benefits that it is enabling.
 Are you a part of it yet?